igormcoelho/cycles/README.md

 This example shows that, even for a cyclic graph, no leaks happen!
 Graph stores a `relation_pool` while all `relation_ptr` ensure that no real cycle dependencies exist.
-The `relation_ptr` has move-only semantics, but it is possible to create new relations pointing to the same objects by using helper method `copy_owned`.
+The `relation_ptr` has move-only semantics, but it is possible to create new relations pointing to the same objects by using helper method `get_owned`.

 ```{.cpp}
   {